-Sparky, born Doreen Broadnax, grew up in the Bronx, NYC.
+Sparky, born Doreen Broadnax, grew up in the Van Dyke Houses Projects in Brownsville, Brooklyn, NYC.

 Sparky first recorded with Brooklyn crew The Playgirls who were on Sutra records.

 In 1984, Sparky appeared in a cameo on her boyfriend Spyder D’s “Placin the Beat” on Profile.